 Another thing to consider is the wellbeing of your students.
 Would you want someone who had no official credentials to teach you English?
 Try to see it from their perspective; enhancing your skills is for the students’ sake as well as yours.

 Foregoing TEFL Certification is a False Economy

 At the end of the day, the time and energy that you put into improving your resume with a TEFL certificate will pay off in the form of better jobs, more confidence as a teacher, and more money.
 If you manage to find an only slightly better-paying job with your TEFL certification, you will earn back your costs within a few month and profit from it for a long time.
-In most situation, teaching English abroad without TEFL certification to save time and money is a false economy.
+In most situation, except for when you are already an experienced teacher, teaching English abroad without TEFL certification to save time and money is a false economy.